nhost/hasura-backend-plus/docs/Storage Rules.md

 You will need a `company_id` column on your `users` table, and from this we can add appropriate permissions.

-First, you need to add this column to the authentication permission variables, so that the `request.auth` now contains this variable.
+First, you need to add this column to the authentication permission variables, so that the `request.auth` now contains this variable:

 ``` json
 {